kataras/go-websocket/README.md

 Emit("anyCustomEvent", bool)
 Emit("anyCustomEvent", anyCustomType)

+// Send native websocket messages
+// with config.BinaryMessages = true
+// useful when you use proto or something like this.
+//
-// Send via native websocket way, compatible without need of import the go-websocket.js to the .html EmitMessage([]byte("anyMessage"))
+// compatible without need of import the go-websocket.js to the .html EmitMessage([]byte("anyMessage"))

 // Send to specific client(s)